royatirek/TorrentDownloader/README.md

 <b>NOTICE<b><br>
 It has been build to download freeware from torrent and keep the amazing concept of torrent going.<br>
+I encourage the users to build it in a way that is recommended.<br>
 I don't take responsibility if it is used in a way not recommended